wbamberg/idl-reference/docs/nsISHistory.md

 Called to register a listener for the session history component.
 Listeners are notified when pages are loaded or purged from history.

-@param aListener         Listener object to be notified for all
-                         page loads that initiate in session history.

 @note                    A listener object must implement
                          nsISHistoryListener and nsSupportsWeakReference